"Company", "we", "us" and "our" means JoinHighbrow Limited and we are committed to protecting your privacy.

-A child's user account will be set up by the Parent and we will not ask for more information in relation to a child than is reasonable, as described under point (a) below.
+For accounts supported by verifiable parental consent, a child's profile will be set up by the Parent and we will not ask for more information in relation to a child than is reasonable, as described under point (a) below.

 We will collect and process the following personal data about you:

 Information that users provide to us.
 The Company will collect and process information submitted by Users who are not children for registration purposes, such as your:

 (collectively, the "Registration Data");